henryzrz/henryzrz.github.com/index.md

 ---
 layout: page
-title: Hello World!
+title: Henry Zhang's Index
-tagline: Supporting tagline
+tagline: From a programmer to a computer scientist
 ---
 {% include JB/setup %}